 Join us live for Church Online in 60m 00s • Watch Now »

-5 Simple Ways to Invite Your "One"
+5 Simple Ways to Invite Someone to Church

 Inviting someone to church may be intimidating.
 Here are 5 simple ways to plan out your invite!